Aksinya-Bykova/mclsr-abstract/README.md

 # Critical Reproduction and Optimization of Multi-level Contrastive Learning for Sequential Recommendation (MCLSR)

-I just don't have any social media, it's instead of a blog post for Nebius 😭

 Code is just [here in this repo](https://github.com/Aksinya-Bykova/mclsr-abstract/tree/main/code)

 **Authors:** [Aksinya Bykova](https://github.com/Aksinya-Bykova), [Pavel Krasnov](https://github.com/hookjabber)